Are You Serious?

 Phase 3: Documenting the Agreement

 We have a deal, and now everyone gets back together.
 Parties are encouraged to bring a draft agreement to the mediation.
-If they must return to their offices to hammer out the final document, before leaving the mediation everyone should sign a Memorandum of Understanding which recites the agreed-upon terms.
+If they must return to their offices to hammer out the final document, before leaving the mediation everyone should sign a stipulation of settlement or Memorandum of Understanding which recites the agreed-upon terms.

 Putting words to paper can call parties’ attention to missing details.
 Now is the time to consider the What If’s.